paritytrading/parity/README.md

 Parity
 ======

 Parity is an open source technology platform for trading venues.
+It can be used to run a financial marketplace, develop algorithmic trading agents, or research market microstructure.

 Download